shishupal082/project/java/FTP/readme.txt

 ******************************
 Change config if required
 ------------------------------------
+- permanentlyDeleteFile: false (Boolean)
+    - If true, file will be permanently deleted
+    - If false, file will be move to trash folder
 - logFilePath (string) (D:/workspace/project/ftp-app/log/application.log)
     - used for copy and delete old file
 - supportedFileType (arrayList) (pdf,jpeg,jpg,png)